marcodallavecchia/guidetoquantitativeFRET/README.md

 This letter was written in [TeXMacs](https://www.texmacs.org/tmweb/home/welcome.en.html), mostly because I wanted to explore the tool and use it for something useful :)

 ## Disclaimer
 This is a personal letter, which I mostly wrote to remind myself of the train of thoughts and few calculations I did during my Ph.D.
 This document has not been peer-reviewed, so it might contain mistakes or incorrect statements.
+The python code could be used for its structure and implemented math but again it has not been thoroughly debugged or inspected for possible mistakes.
+It was originally written for my personal use, I might spend some time in the future to expand its usefulness and generalize objects and methods.